 Strategies for Finding Your Community as a Teacher

-One of the main reasons I started this blog was to create the type of community I needed when I was in the classroom.
+Honestly the main reason I started this blog, was because I wanted to make a space for all of us.
+A space like what I needed when I was still in the classroom and couldn't find.

 advocacy and awareness, teachers advocating for accessibility, finding your tribe